Matthew Arlington Batson: Military record

-Otis' plan almost worked.
 Batson was in the lead of the Lawton's advance with what was officially styled the "Squadron of Philippine Cavalry, U.S. Volunteers" using "roads in frightful condition."
 Lawton had nothing but praise for "...the Macabebes, who have distinguished themselves from the moment of their employment, and are now our main reliance and support."
-On 19 November 1899, straining every nerve to block Aguinaldo's retreat into the mountains, Batson and his scouts passed through the town of Tubao and advanced down a long canyon.
+On 19 November 1899, Batson and his scouts passed through the town of Tubao and advanced down a long canyon.
 Entrenched Filipino snipers contested their progress; it took some time for the Macabebes to clear the pass.
 At dusk they approached a ford on the Aringay River, two miles from the town of Aringay.
 Some 200 entrenched Filipinos guarded the ford, and "a sharp fight" ensued that lasted about twenty-five minutes The scouts carried the ford—and two hours later the town—but they suffered substantial losses while doing so.
-Not the least of these was Batson, shot in the left foot by a Mauser, while he directed his men from horseback.
-The wound was a bad one, but Batson typically refused to go to the rear in the one medical litter that accompanied his detachment.
+Batson was shot in the left foot by a Mauser, but continued to direct his men from horseback.
 One of the scouts has been wounded as well.
 Batson directed that the scout use the litter.
 Although weak from loss of blood, he rode to the dressing station.

 A long convalescence followed.
-For a time the doctors thought they would have to amputate his foot, but in the end they saved it.
-While in hospital he heard the shocking news that Lawton was dead—killed in action south of Manila.
+While in hospital he heard the news that Lawton was dead—killed in action south of Manila.
 Eventually, Batson was able to return to duty.
-He was promoted to major of volunteers but he did not receive the colonelcy and command of a regiment of scouts that he aspired to.
+He was promoted to major of volunteers but he did not receive the colonelcy and command of a regiment of scouts.
 The death of Lawton and Otis' return to the United States left no one in a command position in the Philippines who fully understood the role that Batson had played in organizing the scouts.